Field installation for commercial security projects can be a pain to manage, as many integrators know all too well.

 4. Quality Control

 Consistent quality control is a sticking point for most integrators.
-If the integrator does a terrible job, brand reputation suffers, but if technicians take too long to do a good job, the integrator may pay a penalty for failing to complete the project on time.
+If the integrator does a terrible job, brand reputation suffers, but if technicians take too long to do a good job, the integrator may be penalized for failing to complete the project on time.

-Quality control becomes much harder when the job is located far and away from the corporate office.
-A project manager doesn’t want to drive to another state just to check up on minor installations, and business travel expenses can drive up project costs.
+Quality control becomes much harder when the job is far from the corporate office.
+A project manager doesn’t want to drive to another state to check up on minor installations, and business travel expenses can increase project costs.

 The problem is that good quality work isn’t something that can be gauged from the perspective of a price tag.
-Quality is the price of admission and, no matter what customers pay for their security system, they expect top quality work.
+Quality is the price of admission and, no matter what cost-effective solution an integrator may offer, customers expect top-quality work.

-The other main problem with quality control is that it’s impossible to regularly audit technicians, and installers may be reluctant to report errors that contribute to quality issues.
+The other main problem with quality control is that it’s impossible to audit technicians regularly, and installers may be reluctant to report errors contributing to quality issues.

 Integrators often want to know when an install goes wrong so that they can train technicians to do the job the right way, but a technician may feel that their job is in jeopardy if they report the error.
-This makes it difficult to provide training to the workers who need it most and increases the possibility of poor craftsmanship across an entire project.
+This makes it difficult to train the workers who need it most and increases the possibility of poor craftsmanship across an entire project.

 5. Status Gathering